 Enter the station and head toward the terminal in the center of the first floor.

-- With your previously acquired hacking chip in hand and ready to use, login to terminal by approaching it and Pressing F
+- With your previously acquired hacking chip in hand and ready to use, login to terminal by approaching it and Pressing F.

-- Once you've logged into the system, the terminal will be begin accessing your criminal record.
+Once you've logged into the system, the terminal will be begin accessing your criminal record.
 You will need to periodically interact with the terminal to ensure the process is not halted.

 - The final step is to ensure this process isn't interrupted by any newcomers and survive until the process is complete.
 Should you fail, you will need to acquire a new chip and start over.